jimmy-little/jimmy-little.github.io/_posts/blog/2016-03-18-both-sides-of-their-mouth.md

 via: Reuters
 source: http://www.reuters.com/article/us-fbi-autos-cyber-idUSKCN0WK0BB

-image:
- feature:
- header:
- credit:

 subheading: Do they think we don't notice this stuff?

 title: Both Sides of Their Mouth

 ---
 So let me get this straight...
-The FBI is in court right now telling the Department of Justice how it may sometimes need access to information, and Apple has made a
+The FBI is in court right now telling the Department of Justice how it may sometimes need access to information, and Apple has made a...

 > deliberate marketing decision to engineer its products so the government cannot search them, even with a warrant